doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Studied about pointers , references,  function pointers, heap memory allocation and dynamic memory allocation.
 Tried a couple of problems from each of these topics.

 **Thoughts:**  Not much, but I need to be absolutely clear in these fundamentals so it's worth it.

+# 100 Days Of Code - Log

+### Day 18: June 12, 2020

+**Today's Progress**: Read about how to access , iterate and edit an excel file in Python.
+Tried a task of filtering and organizing data in an excel file using pandas and other methods available in Python.

+**Thoughts:**  Turns out that filtering and organizing data is far more tedious than analysing it.